How to start a blog in 2025: the complete guide for beginners

 So before we proceed further with building a blog or website, you need to understand what they are and how they differ from each other.

-To see what pages or posts you already have in your blog/website, click Posts or Pages from the left sidebar menu in WordPress.
+To see what pages or posts you already have on your blog/website, click Posts or Pages from the left sidebar menu in WordPress.

 Technically speaking, both posts and pages refer to web pages, as in pages of your website.
 But the difference is this:

 Post – When you publish a post (also known as a blog post), it’ll be part of your blog.
-If you recall from what we discussed in the beginning of this article, a blog is a chronological collection of blog posts.
+If you recall from what we discussed at the beginning of this blog creation guide, a blog is a chronological collection of blog posts.
 So any post you create will become part of this collection.

 Page – When you publish a page, it is a static webpage independent of your blog.
 People viewing your blog cannot access this page unless you link to this page from the main navigation menu of your blog or website.